divyak0002/seqnexus-app/README.md

 --directory / -d

 REQUIRED.
-Path to the folder containing all FASTA files (both reference and queries).
+Path to the folder containing all FASTA files.

 N/A